CosmicStudioSoftware/OMMBV/README.md

 OMMBV is operating correctly, OMMBV's two calculation paths will yield the same result.

-The figures below provide direct numerical evidence that OMMBV is calculating a valid orthogonal vector basis.
-OMMBV's normalized uncertainty when applied to a pure dipole magnetic field with a spherical Earth, and the uncertainty when applied to the Earth's magnetic field using the [International Geomagnetic Reference Field](http://www.geomag.bgs.ac.uk/research/modelling/IGRF.htm), are effectively the same.
+The figures linked below provide direct numerical evidence that OMMBV is calculating a valid orthogonal vector basis.
+OMMBV's normalized uncertainty when applied to a [pure dipole magnetic field with a spherical Earth](docs/images/dipole_uncertainty.png), and the uncertainty when [applied to the Earth](docs/images/igrf_uncertainty.png) using the [International Geomagnetic Reference Field](http://www.geomag.bgs.ac.uk/research/modelling/IGRF.htm), are effectively the same.
 Both systems have an expected maximum uncertainty of around 0.0001% between +/- 50 degrees latitude.
 Both figures are calculated